Pyrolysis Plant FAQ

 Pyrolysis is a thermochemical decomposition process that breaks down organic materials (plastics, tires, biomass) at elevated temperatures (400-700°C) in the absence of oxygen.
 The process converts waste into valuable products: pyrolysis oil, carbon black, steel (from tires), and combustible gas.
 It is a key technology in chemical recycling and the circular economy.

 Batch pyrolysis processes one load at a time with start-stop cycles, suitable for smaller operations (5-15 TPD).
 Continuous pyrolysis feeds material and extracts products non-stop, achieving higher throughput (20-100+ TPD), better energy efficiency, and more consistent product quality.
-APChemi specializes in continuous systems for commercial-scale operations.
+Our cost guide includes a detailed batch vs continuous comparison table.

-Pyrolysis oil has multiple applications: as industrial fuel (replacing heavy fuel oil), as feedstock for steam crackers to produce new plastics (circular economy), as a blending component for marine fuels, and after further refining, for diesel and naphtha production.
+Pyrolysis oil has multiple applications: as industrial fuel (replacing heavy fuel oil), as feedstock for steam crackers to produce new plastics (circular economy pathway), as a blending component for marine fuels, and after further refining, for diesel and naphtha production.
 ISCC Plus certified pyrolysis oil commands premium prices in the circular plastics market.
+See our oil purification page for details on upgrading crude pyrolysis oil.

 Yes, pyrolysis can process mixed and contaminated plastic waste that mechanical recycling cannot handle, including multi-layer packaging, film, and mixed streams.
 Pre-processing to remove PVC, metals, and excess moisture improves results.
-APChemi's technology is specifically designed for real-world mixed waste streams, not just clean single-polymer inputs.
+Learn more about suitable plastic types on our plastic pyrolysis page, and see our R&D lab testing service to test your specific feedstock before committing.

 Feedstock

 Pyrolysis plants can process various organic waste: end-of-life tires, mixed plastic waste (PE, PP, PS), biomass and agricultural waste, waste windmill blades, rubber waste, and used oil.
 Each feedstock type requires specific reactor design and operating parameters for optimal yield.
-APChemi has experience with all major feedstock categories.
+APChemi has experience with all major feedstock categories across 49+ delivered projects.

 Plant capacity ranges from 5 tonnes per day (TPD) for small batch units to 100+ TPD for large continuous facilities.
 A typical commercial-scale continuous plant processes 20-50 TPD.
 Securing a reliable feedstock supply is critical — APChemi's feasibility studies include a thorough feedstock availability assessment for your region.

 Oil yields vary by feedstock: mixed plastics yield 60-80% oil, tires yield 40-50% oil plus 30-35% carbon black, and biomass yields 30-45% bio-oil.
 Actual yields depend on feedstock composition, reactor temperature, and residence time.
-APChemi provides feedstock-specific yield data based on 49+ commercial projects.
+APChemi's R&D lab testing provides feedstock-specific yield data before you invest.

 Plant Design & Engineering

 A 20 TPD continuous pyrolysis plant typically requires 2,000-5,000 square meters including feedstock storage, the reactor building, oil storage tanks, utilities, and office space.
 Larger plants need proportionally more space.
-Site selection should also consider proximity to feedstock sources, utilities access, and local zoning regulations.
+Our plant design guide covers site layout considerations, and our feasibility study service includes site selection analysis.

 Key criteria: proven commercial-scale references (not just lab/pilot), relevant patents and technology IP, ISCC Plus or similar certifications, project management experience, after-sales support capability, and financial stability.
 Red flags include lack of operational reference sites, unrealistic yield claims, and no process guarantees.
-APChemi has 49+ delivered projects as references.
+Read our comprehensive manufacturer evaluation guide for a systematic framework and regional comparison.

 Environmental & Regulatory

 Pyrolysis diverts waste from landfills and incineration, recovers materials for reuse, and has a significantly lower carbon footprint than producing virgin materials.
 A life-cycle assessment shows pyrolysis of plastic waste reduces CO2 emissions by 50-70% compared to incineration.
-Modern plants with proper emission controls meet or exceed all environmental regulations.
+Read our environmental impact guide for detailed data on carbon footprints, lifecycle analysis, and carbon credit potential.

 Modern pyrolysis plants produce minimal emissions.
 Non-condensable process gas is cleaned and used as fuel (replacing external energy).
 Flue gas passes through multi-stage treatment (scrubbers, activated carbon, filters) before release.
-APChemi's plants comply with EU Industrial Emissions Directive standards and local regulations worldwide.
+APChemi's plants are certified to international safety standards and comply with EU Industrial Emissions Directive standards.
+See our environmental impact guide for emission data.

 Required permits typically include: environmental impact assessment, air emissions permit, waste processing license, building permits, fire safety clearance, and operational permits.
 Requirements vary by country and region.
-APChemi's project management consultancy includes full regulatory guidance and permit application support for your specific location.
+APChemi's project management consultancy includes full regulatory guidance and permit application support.
+Our feasibility study guide also covers the permitting timeline.

 ISCC Plus (International Sustainability and Carbon Certification) is a globally recognized certification for circular and bio-based materials.
 For pyrolysis, it certifies the sustainability of the entire value chain from waste collection to end product.
 ISCC Plus certified pyrolysis oil commands premium prices and enables access to the circular plastics market.
-APChemi has 3+ ISCC Plus certified plants.
+Read our complete ISCC certification guide for requirements, timeline, and costs.

 Business & Market

-The global pyrolysis market is projected to reach $800+ million by 2030, driven by plastic recycling mandates, circular economy regulations, and corporate sustainability commitments.
+The global pyrolysis market is projected to reach $800+ million by 2030, driven by plastic recycling mandates and EPR regulations, circular economy regulations, and corporate sustainability commitments.
 Key growth regions include Europe (due to strict recycling targets), Southeast Asia, India, Middle East, and North America.
+See our case studies for real-world project examples across these regions.

 A credible business plan should cover: market analysis and feedstock availability, technology selection and plant design, site selection and infrastructure, financial projections (CAPEX, OPEX, revenue), regulatory and permitting requirements, and risk analysis.
-APChemi provides comprehensive business plan support through its project management consultancy service.
+Our pyrolysis business plan guide walks you through every section with templates and real data.

 Pyrolysis oil buyers include: petrochemical companies (for steam cracker feedstock), cement kilns and industrial furnaces (as fuel), marine fuel blenders, refineries (for further processing), and companies needing ISCC Plus certified circular feedstock for their sustainability targets.
-With ISCC Plus certification, APChemi connects producers to premium off-take markets.
+APChemi's PUREMAX oil purification system produces premium-grade oil that commands the highest market prices.

 Yes, pyrolysis projects can generate carbon credits through verified programs.
 Plastic-to-oil conversion avoids landfill methane and incineration CO2.
-Biomass pyrolysis producing biochar can qualify for carbon dioxide removal (CDR) credits.
-APChemi holds patents in carbon capture technology and can guide you through the carbon credit certification process.
+Biomass pyrolysis producing biochar can qualify for carbon dioxide removal (CDR) credits — the fastest-growing segment of the carbon market.
+Our environmental impact guide covers carbon credit pathways in detail.

 R&D & Lab Testing

 Yes, APChemi operates a dedicated R&D facility where we conduct experiments on plastic, tire, and biomass samples.
 Our testing covers the full process chain: pre-processing (shredding, drying, contaminant removal), pyrolysis at various temperatures and conditions, and post-processing (oil purification, carbon black upgradation).
-This helps clients validate feedstock suitability and expected yields before committing to a full-scale plant.
+Learn more about our R&D and lab testing services.

 Our pre-processing capabilities include: shredding and size reduction for tires and plastics, drying systems for high-moisture biomass, contaminant removal (metals, stones, PVC separation), and feedstock characterization testing.
-We optimize the pre-processing parameters to maximize pyrolysis yield and product quality for your specific waste stream.
+Visit our R&D lab testing page for the full scope of testing services.

 Yes, post-processing and product upgradation is a core APChemi expertise.
-For pyrolysis oil, we offer fractional vacuum distillation to produce higher-value fuel fractions and chemical feedstock.
+For pyrolysis oil, our PUREMAX fractional distillation system produces higher-value fuel fractions and chemical feedstock.
 For carbon black, we optimize activation and grinding processes to achieve market-grade specifications.
 Our R&D facility tests different upgradation parameters to find the optimal approach for your specific output.

 Yes, we regularly receive troubleshooting assignments from operators of existing pyrolysis plants.
 Common issues we resolve include low oil yield, poor product quality, excessive emissions, reactor fouling, inconsistent operation, and energy inefficiency.
-Our engineers can conduct on-site assessments or analyze samples at our R&D facility to diagnose and resolve problems.
+Read about our plant troubleshooting service, or contact us to discuss your specific plant issues.

 About APChemi

-APChemi provides: pyrolysis plant technology and engineering, pyrolysis oil purification systems, ISCC Plus certification support, project management consultancy (feasibility to commissioning), performance optimization for existing plants, and direct sale of ISCC Plus certified pyrolysis oil (5 million litres/year capacity).
+APChemi provides: pyrolysis plant technology and engineering, pyrolysis oil purification systems, ISCC Plus certification support, project management consultancy (feasibility to commissioning), performance optimization for existing plants, and R&D and lab testing services.

 Yes, APChemi provides comprehensive after-sales support including remote monitoring, regular maintenance schedules, spare parts supply, operator training, performance optimization, and ongoing technical consultation.
-Our 1.3 million+ hours of operational performance data across all plants informs our support recommendations.
+Our plant troubleshooting service is also available for existing plants experiencing performance issues.
+Contact us to discuss support options.

 Still Have Questions?